laminas/laminas-router/docs/book/routing.md

 ### Zend\\Router\\Http\\Placeholder

+- **Since 3.2.0**

 A `Placeholder` route is provided for use by reusable modules.
 The idea is that a module can provide a set of routes anchored by a placeholder route type.
-The end consumer can replace this placeholder route with a different route type of their choosing to customise how the modules routes act within the application as a whole without needing to alter either the route configuration of the module or the URL building contained within the module.
+The end consumer can replace this placeholder route with a different route type of their choosing to customise how the module's routes act within the application as a whole, without needing to alter either the route configuration of the module or the URL building contained within the module.

 As an example, consider a reusable user module which provides routing configuration for login and registration pages.
 A consumer of this module may want the auth module to live either:

 1) At the root of their domain.
-2) In a separate sub directory eg `/auth/`
+2) Under a path, e.g. `/auth/`.
-3) On a separate sub domain eg `auth.mydomain.com`
+3) On a separate subdomain, e.g. `auth.mydomain.com`.

-The module can provide configuration such as:
+The module can provide configuration such as the following:

 ```php
 return [